M-Dutta/M-Dutta.github.io/src/static/contentFiles/toast.md

-* Significantly improved in-house development & productivity tools for orchestrating Docker-based service stacks with 350+ active engineers (by 60%) and developed extended features for it.
+I worked in a team responsible for developer tools and infrastructure, creating services and tools that act as a force multiplier for the entire R&D engineering org.

-* Led multiple cross-team initiatives to create a new productivity tool that scales and speeds up development and testing infrastructure (AWS), resulting in a 100x capacity increase, 50% development time reduction, and a minimum $200,000 cost savings a year.
-(Potentially >$450,000 after full adoption)
+I led cross-team initiatives to overhaul tools + infrastructure that have resulted in a 50% reduction in development time and at least $200,000 in cost reduction after early adoption.
+(Potentially >$750,000 after full adoption.)

-* Modernized Toast’s testing Cloud Infrastructure and CI/CD pipelines using Terraform, Ansible, Packer, and re-useable Jenkins libraries, reducing E2E testing time by 25% and increasing E2E test adoption.

-* Built observability dashboards using Splunk and Datadog to monitor tools and container health, track service logs, and alert users during degradation.

-* Implemented Gradle tools to verify microservice’s API specs as a part of automation using open-source projects and contributed to some of them (e.g. OpenApi-diff).

-* Developed microservices using REST protocol and messaging queue (pulsar) that tracked internal git metrics.
+I have also contributed to open-source projects (e.g `OpenApi-diff`) as part of our open-source tooling adoption.